-Update the status of multiple logistics infrastructure at once At a glance
+Update the status of multiple logistics infrastructure at once

-Here, you'll learn how to update situational information for multiple logistics infrastructures at once (bulk updates).
+Here, you'll learn how to update situational information for multiple logistics infrastructures at once

+(bulk updates).
 Bulk updates apply to one type of infrastructure at a time (one layer per update), allowing you to update multiple infrastructures with the same information.